 James Surls Sculpture in Houston

 The James Surls Sculpture titled “Tree and Three Flowers” is just south of Westheimer Road.
 That address is 2727 Kirby Drive, Houston, Texas 77098.
 The Surls sculpture is another example of the beautiful representation of public art seen in so many places in and around the Houston Metro Area.
 It certainly adds to the beauty of our fair city!

 People in offices which rise high above it can also look down upon this artistic embodiment representing tree branches and flowers in a vase.

-James Surls is a well known modernist artist born in Texas and now living in Carbondale, Colorado.
+Artist James Surls is a well known modernist artist born in Texas and now living in Carbondale, Colorado.
 He received his bachelor’s degree from Sam Houston State University in Huntsville, Texas.
 His Master of Fine Arts degree came from the prestigious Cranbrook Academy of Art in Michigan.
 A former professor at the University of Houston, James Surls founded the Lawndale Art Center here.

 The organic shape of this “Tree and Three Flowers” sculpture is readily appreciated whether viewed up close or from a distance.

 To see Mr. Surls speak and to see some of the thoughts that go into his drawings, click here.
 His wife Charmaine Locke is also an artist.
-They must have an interesting home life given both of their artistic bents.
+They must have an exciting home life given both of their artistic bents.